-Best Cheap Food in Paris
+Delicious Cheap Food in Paris

-Best Cheap Eats in Paris
+Best Cheap Eats, Paris

-What are Parisians’ most loved cheap eats?
-Here, our favorite picks to eat on the go, easy and quick Paris cheap eats which should not cost more than 10 €.
-This cheap food in Paris is perfect for budget travelers, but also for those with busy sightseeing schedules.
+Here are our favorite picks to eat on the go, easy and quick Paris cheap eats that should not cost more than 10 EUR.
+This cheap food in Paris is perfect for budget travelers and those with busy sightseeing schedules.
 If you are a self-proclaimed foodie you have to taste some of them!

 1. Café & Croissant